MySmile/mysmile/docs/source/Technical Specification/Content/TechnicalConfiguration.rst

       - no

     * - Page type
-      - Menu page, inner page, api page, api & menu page
+      - Menu page, inner page, api page, api&menu page
       - no
       - yes
       - no